Today I'm excited to be sharing a longtime favorite with Weight Watchers: 2-ingredient banana oat cookies with no added sugar!

 Rolled oats and ripe bananas

-Step 2: Mash your bananas well.
-Stir in the oats and let sit for 5 minutes allowing the oats to soften.
+Step 2: In a medium size bowl, mash bananas until they are a liquid/runny consistency.
+You can use the back of a fork or a potato masher (affiliate link).
+Stir in the oats and let the mixture sit for 5 minutes allowing the oats to soften.

 Mixing the two ingredients

-2-Ingredient Banana Oat Cookies, Some Plain and Some with Craisins, Chocolate Chips & Nuts
+2-Ingredient Banana Oat Cookies, Some Plain and Some with Craisins, Chocolate Chips and Nuts

 Be sure to use VERY RIPE Bananas since they are the only form of sweetness.